kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 -->
 * Propose a standard for how cluster identification metadata should be stored and managed as Kubernetes resources
+* Define the standard to be strict enough to be useful in the following user stories:
+  * Establish reliable coordinates for determining clusterset membership and identity of a cluster within its cluster set
+  * Enable cluster-granularity DNS names for multicluster services
+  * Facilitate enrichment of log / event / metrics data with cluster id / set coordinates

 ### Non-Goals